 She pulled out her cell phone and dialed Tia.
 "Hi.
 Just wondering if you've had a chance to pull anything together yet."
 Tia laughed.
 "This must be some book running around in your brain.
 Usually you give me at least twenty-four hours."
 "Yes, it is.
 I'm really anxious to get started on it."
 "Well, lucky for you I couldn't sleep last night, so I've made serious inroads in what you asked for."
-"Great."
+Jungle Inferno "Great."
 Excitement nipped at her.
 "Could you meet me at my house?
 I...had to run an errand but I'll be home in about fifteen minutes."
 "Sure."
 Tia chuckled.
 "What else would I do with my life?"
 "You are a gem and a treasure," Faith told her.
 "See you in a bit."
 Chapter Five Tia was waiting at the house, sitting on the porch swing, when Faith pulled into the driveway.
 She picked up her briefcase and followed her into the garage.
 "I've been busy, boss," she grinned.
 "Just like I said."
 "I didn't mean for you to stay up all night," Faith told her.
 "Come on in.
-I'll make tea for me and - ugh - coffee for you and we'll see what you've got."
+I'll make tea for me and-ugh-coffee for you.
+I've had enough to last me for a while.
+I've switched to tea.
+Let's see what you've got."
 Tia sat at the kitchen table while Faith set everything to brewing, then opened her briefcase and took out a thick folder of printouts.
 "I swear, I don't know why anyone goes to jail in this country for leaking secrets.
 Most of it is on the internet for anyone to find."
 "I guess it's the secret secrets they're guarding."
 Faith gave her a wry grin.
 "Come on.
 Let's see what you found."
 Tia's hands stilled over the papers for a moment.
 She let her gaze roam over Faith, taking in her strained face and disheveled hair.
 "Are you all right?
 Because you look like the devil's chasing you and he's waiting right outside the door."
 Not so far from right.